Defining Measures of Worth

 $37,600,000.00 using the relative share of GDP

-Another article from the New York Times on 16 April 2016, there was an article titled “272 Slaves Were Sold to Save Georgetown.
+On 16 April 2016, there was another article in the New York Times titled “272 Slaves Were Sold to Save Georgetown.
 What Does It Owe Their Descendants?”
-The article does not say how much they were sold for, but the author (or the Times editor) attempts to put the sale in current perspective with these two sentences:
+This article does not say how much they were sold for, but the author (or the Times editor) attempts to put the sale in current perspective with these two sentences:

 And the 1838 sale — worth about $3.3 million in today’s dollars — was organized by two of Georgetown’s early presidents, both Jesuit priests.
 Some of that money helped to pay off the debts of the struggling college.